M-arcus/cloudron-docs/docs/documentation/developer/architecture.md

 It also provides meta information for display purposes in the [Cloudron Store](/appstore.html) like the title, icon and pricing.

-Web applications like blogs, wikis, password managers, code hosting, document editing, file syncers, notes, email, forums are a natural fit for the Cloudron.
-Decentralized "social" networks are also good app candidates for the Cloudron.

-Apps on the Cloudron
-are containerized using Docker and run isolated from one another.

 ## Image

 Application images are created using [Docker](https://www.docker.io).
 Docker provides a way